 Alcohol, while legal, is not allowed to be consumed by Drug Court participants.
 Use of alcohol violates Drug Court program rules, and you will be sanctioned for its use.

-Psychiatric medications are allowed, but you must see our contracted Advanced Registered Nurse Practitioner (ARNP) to ensure you are taking your medication properly.
-The ARNP will be able to answer any questions you have about your medications and possible side effects and may also be able to offer a more affordable alternative.
+Psychiatric medications are allowed, but you must see our contracted Psychiatrist Resident Physician to ensure you are taking your medication properly.
+The physician will be able to answer any questions you have about your medications and possible side effects and may also be able to offer a more affordable alternative.

 Other prescribed medications such blood pressure medication, antibiotics and such are allowed, but once again, it is important that you provide us with a copy of your most recent prescription, so we are aware that you are taking these medications.